cjsmeele/MuStore/README.md

 ### Filesystem backends ###

-- A (currently read-only) generic FAT driver with support for FAT12, FAT16 and FAT32.
+- A generic FAT driver with support for FAT12, FAT16 and FAT32.

 ## Author ##